 Timbal is a Brazilian percussive instrument derived from Caxambu used mainly in the cultural afro-brazilian niche.
 It became popular in Brazil during the 90’s with a group called Timbalada founded by musician Carlinhos Brown.

-The traditional Timbal is 14 inches in width and 35 inches in height.
+The traditional Timbal has 14 inches in width and 35 inches in height.
 The instrument has rich harmonics and has great rhythmic power.
 Very popular with musical genres such as Axé and Pagode.
-Currently the instrument is also used in other genres in Brazilian music.
+Currently the instrument is also used in other genres like Sertanejo and Pop.